cp-psource/terminmanager-pro/dev-readme.txt

 * Fixed missing JavaScript scripts.

 = 2.2.2 =
-* Allow Service Description Page featured imaged to be used as Product variation thumbnail (MarketPress integration).
+* Allow Service Description Page featured imaged to be used as Product variation thumbnail (PSeCommerce integration).
 * Fixed a problem with the abandoned orders in admin.
 * Fixed issue with comma as thousand separators when using PayPal.
 * Fixed problem with duplicated page description.